When securing Kubernetes workloads, two YAML blocks cause a lot of confusion: PodSecurityContext and ContainerSecurityContext.

 - Some best practices for secure workloads

-applies security defaults to all containers in the pod.
-It’s defined under spec.securityContext
+PodSecurityContext applies security defaults to all containers in the pod.
+It’s defined under spec.securityContext.

 fsGroup | Sets group ID for mounted volumes |